toke/ansible-tools/README.md

 `ansible-vault` commands which integrate with the system keyring to retrieve the vault password.

+THIS IS A FORK FOR USAGE WITH PASS.

 It should work on both Linux and OS X.